yesnoruly/parcel-start/README.md

     |   _header.html
     |   index.html
     |
-    └── %source_folder%
+    └── %initial_folder%
     ├── fonts
     ├── img
     ├── css
     |    ├── style.css
     |    └── style.min.css
     ├── js
     |    ├── main.js
     |    └── main.min.js
     └── index.html

+At the root there are two folders:
+- src folder
-At the root there are two folders: the source folder and the folder that is obtained as a result of the build.
-In the source folder, we also observe the folder of fonts, images, scripts and scss files.
-The source folder contains the compiled style and script files, and a compressed duplicate of the file is also created.
+- initial folder (that is obtained as a result of the build) In the src folder we also observe the folder of fonts, images, scripts and scss files.
+The initial folder contains the compiled style and script files, and a compressed duplicate of the file is also created.

 ## Advantages